 - From the Commission's Home page, use the blue Educator Login button to complete the online application.
 If you need help completing your online profile and application, see the Login Help page for directions.

-- Submit by credit or debit card the transaction fee of $52.50 (all online transactions are subject to a $2.50 service fee in addition to the $50.00 application fee).
+- Submit by credit or debit card the transaction fee of $52.65 (all online transactions are subject to a $2.65 service fee effective November 22, 2022, in addition to the $50.00 application fee).
 Immediately following the successful submission of the online application, an email will be sent containing a confirmation number.

 For Those Outside California